miquelbarba/tdb_benchmarking/README.md

       Number of workers (default 20)
 ```

-When running the command, it returns:
+When running the command, it shows:

 ```
 $ ./timescale-bench